8bitbanger/hubitat-ntfy.sh/README.md

 - To use self hosted nffy, only enter IP address or hostname (no proceeding http/https://) e.g. ntfy.myhouse.local.
 Match the port to what you're using.
 - To use public nfty service, enter 'ntfy.sh' in address, port 80.

+Usage:
-From any app that support notification, simply select the virtual notifier by name chosen above.
+From any Hubitat app that supports notification, simply select the virtual notifier created above.
+Specify message text.
+Test message can be sent from the driver info page.